zoffixznet/perl6.party/post/Hacking-on-Rakudo-Perl-6-Compiler-Mix-Your-Fix.md

 ## Make it Saucy

-Our bug involves a Smartmach operator, which aliases the left side to the topic variable `$_` and calls `.ACCEPTS` method on the right side with it.
+Our bug involves a Smartmatch operator, which aliases the left side to the topic variable `$_` and calls `.ACCEPTS` method on the right side with it.
 Both of our sides are `Signature` objects, so let's pop open Rakudo's sauce code for that class.